eftekhari-alireza/shannon-tidal-explorer/README.md

 ### Tier 1 — what's built (this repo, version 1)

-Tier 1 is the **simplest thing that demonstrates the analysis to someone who isn't running Python**.
-It is single-page, single-config, local-only, and deliberately under-featured.
-Its goals:

-1. Replace "let me email you the figures" with "open this and click around."
-2. Let Dr Nash interrogate any of the 13 configs on his own machine.
-3. Be readable in two days of code (~700 lines including data prep).
-4. Stay in sync with the paper's `Final_Results/` analysis automatically.

 What's in Tier 1 (everything in this folder):

 - Interactive map of the Shannon Estuary, one turbine config at a time